kerchner/r-public-health/_episodes/07-exploring-continuous-data.md

 ## Variable transformations

-We essentially need to make a new variable in our data frame that is calculated from the values in the `CRP` variable.
+We need to make a new variable in our data frame that is calculated from the values in the `CRP` variable.

 You might remember back in Episode 3, we were able to create a new vector like this: